Groking :active, :focus and :focus-visible pseudo-classes

 A browser applies :focus

-or use keyboard navigation with the Tab
+element or use keyboard navigation with the

 .
-I apply :focus
+I applied :focus

-to the input element and submit button
+to the input element

-with the same styles as before:
+and submit button with the same styles as before:

 Likewise, when you click the submit button, you can see the dashed outline until it loses focus:

-The take-away from this example is that :focus
+The takeaway from this example is that :focus

-styles are applied when an element has focus.
-It
+styles are applied when an element has

 Pseudo-class :focus-visible